Higher Institute of Engineering, 6 October City

 B. Dynamics

-1. Linear motion (e.g., force, mass, acceleration, momentum)
+1. Linear motion (e.g., force, mass, acceleration,

-2. Angular motion (e.g., torque, inertia, acceleration, momentum)
+2. Angular motion (e.g., torque, inertia,

 3. Mass moments of inertia

-4. Impulse and momentum applied to:
+4. Impulse and momentum applied

 a. particles